nus-cs2113-AY2223S1/tp/docs/UserGuide.md

    1. e.g. `help [o/detailed]` can be used as `help o/detailed` or `help.
    2. Note that the parameter `detailed` is written in lower case here, which means, only the exact wording is accepted.

 4. Each parameter is separated by a space.
-Users are not allowed to use spaces in their parameter.
+Users are not allowed to use spaces in their parameter, *except for `find` command*.

 _Written by: Chia Thin Hong_